Synaptic clock as a neural substrate of consciousness: Synaptic clock as a neural substrate of consciousness

-From the perspective of an individual organism, the sequences of objects in specific spatial configurations, and specific events, that it encounters over its lifetime, as well as specific behaviors that it performs in those situations, execution of which is constrained and enabled by the architecture and learned functionalities of its nervous system, are unique for individuals from different animal species as well as for every individual belonging to a given species (Figure \ref{Fig1}A, top part).
-However, all those events always take place in time, they take time, and the distance between consecutive events, actions, and environmental feedbacks that are used to evaluate those actions, as well as memory of the events, can always be considered as temporal in nature.
-They can be marked, in a sense, on lines, that would be identical for every organism (Figure \ref{Fig1}A, bottom part).
-From this point of view, point of view of the individual, time is more fundamental than space, in the sense that in order to traverse any spatial distance it always takes some amount of time, whereas time passes even without one changing its spatial position.
-In other words, to learn a space, it always takes time--for an individual a space is a more abstract concept, that can be reconstructed from memory accumulated over time.
-From this perspective, interactions of an organism with its surroundings can be depicted as a loop (Figure \ref{Fig1}B), in which sensory cues that the organism receives at any given moment of time depend on, that is, in other words, are feedbacks for, the motor actions it performed in previous moments of time.
+From the perspective of individual organisms, the specific sequences of events over their lifetime are unique for organisms from different species as well as for every individual within a given species (Figure \ref{Fig1}A, top part).
+However, all those events always take place in time, they take time, and the distance between consecutive events can always be considered as temporal in nature.
+They can be marked, in a sense, on lines, that would look identical for every organism (Figure \ref{Fig1}A, bottom part).
+To traverse any spatial distance, or learn a space, it always takes some amount of time, whereas time passes even without one changing its spatial position.
+From this perspective, interactions of an organism with its surroundings can be depicted as a loop (Figure \ref{Fig1}B), in which sensory cues that the organism receives at any given moment of time depend on, that is, are feedbacks for, the motor actions it performed in previous moments of time.
 It should be noted that by "motor actions" we mean here also a lack of any actions, that is, for instance, a decision made by the animal, caused by it having spotted a predator, to stand still and not make any movements.
 And by "feedbacks", analogously, we mean here also a lack of any changes in the outside world, that is, for instance, the predator not moving towards the animal after it did not make any rapid movements that would attract the predator’s attention.
-Defined in this way, both the motor actions are always associated with some underlying neural activity, be it even such resulting in the suppression of execution of some specific movement, or continuation of a previous one, as well as some sensory cues or feedbacks will be at all times processed and evaluated, and will be related to some neural activity, in order to assess what outcomes the motor actions had brought for the organism (in some systems resulting in, at least, fluctuations of what could be considered a baseline-level emotional state).
+Defined in this way, the motor actions are always associated with some underlying neural activity (be it even such resulting in the suppression of execution of some specific movement, or continuation of a previous one), as well as some sensory cues or feedbacks will be at all times processed and evaluated and will be related to some neural activity, in order to assess what outcomes the motor actions had brought for the organism (resulting in, at least, fluctuations of what could be considered a baseline-level emotional state).
+In this sense time can be therefore considered a universal ecological dimension, offering an evolutionary-ecological perspective suggesting that some universal rules might have developed utilizing this fact, as all aspects of organisms’ functioning are, in a sense, subordinated to this dimension.
+The perspective outlined is in particular the perspective of an individual's subjective experience.
+Namely, along a line like the ones on Figure \ref{Fig1}A proceed one's mental states, i.e., conscious experiences, occurring, in a sense, in between the generation of motor actions and detection of sensory cues/feedbacks, as is also the case for neural activity with which they would be related.
+What an individual experiences at any given moment is the flow of contents of experience, or, in other words, the flow of subjective time.